Male vs. Female Dogs: Are There Any Real Differences?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

+Is there really a difference between male and female dogs?
 “If you want a good dog, get a male.
 If you want a great dog, get a female — and cross your fingers.”
 That old saying has been passed down through generations in a variety of fields from retriever training to sheepdog handling.
 But is it true?
 Are there significant sex-related differences in the training and performance of dogs?
 Trying to find legitimate answers to these questions sent me on a fascinating quest.
 Here's what I learned.

 The Research on Male vs Female Dogs